-The Company and its subsidiaries are in compliance, either on their terms or pursuant to waivers, with all of their respective financial covenants as at December 31, 2020.
+The Company and its subsidiaries are in compliance with all of their respective financial covenants as at December 31, 2021.
 However, there can be no assurance that future covenant requirements will be met.
 The Company's bank lines and other debt may be affected by its ability to remain in compliance.
-If the Company does not remain in compliance with its financial covenants, its ability to amend the covenants or refinance its debt may be affected.
+If the Company does not remain in compliance with its financial covenants and it is unable to amend the covenants, obtain waivers or refinance its debt when needed or on satisfactory terms, it could have a material adverse effect on the business, results of operations and financial condition of the Company.